TEKS4430/Spring-2026_project/README.md

 # Part B: Use of AI tools and self-reflection (4 points)

-Groups are also encouraged to use AI tools freely when completing the group project.
-The same general guidelines apply as in the other assignments: the use of AI tools must be **reported transparently for the entire group**, and the group should reflect on **what each member learned while working on the project**.
+Students are also encouraged to use AI tools freely when completing the project.
+The same general guidelines apply as in the other assignments: the use of AI tools must be **reported transparently for the entire project**, and the students must reflect on **what they learned while working on the project**.

 ---

-# Division of work and documentation
+# In case of group work: Division of work and documentation

-In group work, it is important that the division of work is transparent and documented.
+If the project is done as group work, it is important that the division of work is transparent and documented.

 The group must: